 In general, the author or creator of a work owns the copyright, unless you voluntarily assign your copyright to a third party such as a publisher.

-For previously published works, if copyright ownership rests with the publisher, you’ll need to obtain permission to deposit your work in the repository.
+For previously published works, you’ll need to verify permission to deposit your work in an institutional repository.
 There are generally three versions of an article:

-- Pre-print: The author’s originally submitted manuscript, prior to peer review and publication
+- Submitted Manuscript (Pre-print): The author’s originally submitted manuscript, prior to peer review and publication

-- Post-print: The author’s final manuscript of the publication, which is submitted to the publisher for publication.
+- Accepted Manuscript (Post-print): The author’s final manuscript of the publication, which is submitted to the publisher for publication.
 It contains all revisions made during the peer-review process, but not any layout or copy editing done by the publisher.
+This is the version most commonly accepted for deposit.

-- Publisher version: The final version of the work produced by the publisher.
+- Version of Record (Publisher version): The final version of the work produced by the publisher including copyediting, typesetting, logos, etc.

 Check your publication agreement/consult co-authors

-Do you have the rights to make a preprint (pre-peer review) or postprint (post-peer review, but pre-publication) of your published article available in an open access or institutional repository such as cIRcle?
-Many publishers now permit authors to make pre-publication versions of their articles available in open access repositories such as cIRcle.
-Authors may ascertain their publishers’ self-archiving policy:
+Do you have permission to make a pre-print or post-print version of your published article available in an open access or institutional repository such as cIRcle?
+Authors can check their publishers’ self-archiving policy:

 - By consulting the publication agreement you signed with your publisher